 - all Eligible Systems that it installs (or arranges the installation of) will be free from defects (including defects in installation).

-- Solar Victoria reserves the right to modify, suspend or terminate the Program at any time.
+- Solar Victoria reserves the right to modify, suspend or terminate either Program at any time.

-- Subject to any laws governing the Program and except as otherwise provided in the Terms, any decision made by Solar Victoria in connection with the Program may be made by Solar Victoria in its sole discretion and is final.
+- Subject to any laws governing the Programs and except as otherwise provided in the Terms, any decision made by Solar Victoria in connection with the Programs may be made by Solar Victoria in its sole discretion and is final.

-- To the maximum extent permitted by law, Solar Victoria excludes all liability to the Retailer in connection with the Program.
-The Retailer releases and discharges Solar Victoria from all claims, demands, actions or proceedings in connection with the Program.
+- To the maximum extent permitted by law, Solar Victoria excludes all liability to the Retailer in connection with each Program.
+The Retailer releases and discharges Solar Victoria from all claims, demands, actions or proceedings in connection with each Program

-- Without limiting recourse to other means, Solar Victoria may offset any debt owed to it by the Retailer under these Terms or otherwise in connection with the Program against any other amount Solar Victoria may agree to pay to the Retailer through the Program.
+- Without limiting recourse to other means, Solar Victoria may offset any debt it owes to the Retailer under these Terms or otherwise in connection with the Program against any amount the Retailer owes to Solar Victoria either, under the Program, or, if the Retailer participates in more than one Program, under either Program.

 - The rights and remedies conferred on Solar Victoria under the Terms are in addition to all other rights and remedies available to Solar Victoria at law.